 Being left homeless, Medoro was forced to adapt his father's smithery, where he lived until his death.

 His father Camillo used to smoke just one or two cigars a day, but Medoro was a heavy smoker of filterless cigarettes; one day, by a badly extinguished butt, he set fire on a straw hut built in the land that his wife had inherited in La Cesa, near the neighbouring village of Morolo.

-was suddenly taken ill, his daughter Gabriella rushed from Rome
+of 74, he was suddenly taken ill, his daughter Gabriella rushed

-and took care of calling an ambulance to hospitalize him in Rome,
+from Rome and took care of calling an ambulance to hospitalize

 During the ambulance trip, with no doctor on board, Medoro had a respiratory crisis, so the ambulance tried to reach at least Colleferro hospital, which was closer, but Medoro got there lifeless.
 Two days later Medoro was buried in Sgurgola cemetary (see the news on l'Unità).
 The Communist Party cell of Sgurgola, then renamed basic unit of the Left Democrats, were named after him.